Leverage all your data with Dynamic Pricing

 How does Dynamic Pricing and repricing work?

-- First, you have to determine the products for which you want to use automatic pricing.
+- First, you have to determine the products for which you want to use dynamic pricing.

 - Then, you have to specify the rules according to which the prices are to be set (see below for some examples).
 You can define different rules for different product categories, sales channels and locations.